tudelft3d/website/opendata/noise3d/en.md

 These three input layers were generated fully automatically from the public BAG, BGT and AHN3 datasets and are explained in more detail below.
 We also investigated noise barriers (geluidsschermen) and bridges (bruggen), however these are not part of the v0.2 example dataset.

 The study area of the sample dataset spans the *37ez2*, *37fz1*, *37gn2*, and *37hn1* AHN tiles nearby the city of Rotterdam as illustrated below.
-We provide this test data in order to collect feedback that we will use for future developmenst where we plan to upscale the results to the whole of the Netherlands.
+We provide this test data in order to collect feedback that we will use for future developments where we plan to upscale the results to the whole of the Netherlands.
-For version 0.2 we have made initial choices regarding the simplification of the data , height-differences between connecting building parts, minimimum sizes of details etc. Based on the feedack we can adjust these parameters in a next release.
+For version 0.2 we have made initial choices regarding the simplification of the data , height-differences between connecting building parts, minimimum sizes of details etc. Based on the feedback we can adjust these parameters in a next release.

-The input data can direclty be used as input in software that implements the "Standaard Rekenmethode II van het RMG2012 (SRM2)" (i.e. the Dutch prescribed calculation method), like  GeoMilieu and WinHavik.

 ![Sample area v0.2]({{ "testarea_v02_extent.png" | prepend: site.baseurl }})

+The input data can directly be used as input in software that implements the "Standaard Rekenmethode II van het RMG2012 (SRM2)" (i.e. the Dutch prescribed calculation method), like  GeoMilieu and WinHavik.

 ### Building models
 For the buildings, the BAG is used as basis.
 The heights of buildings have been calculated using the AHN-point cloud and the software 3dfier.
-This software converts 2D footprints into 3D blockmodels.
+This software converts 2D footprints into 3D block models.
-The heights of buildings are calculated as the 95-percentile of all AHN-points that fall wihtin one building polygon.
+The heights of buildings are calculated as the 95-percentile of all AHN-points that fall within one building polygon.
 This is a good estimation of the roof ridge both for flat roofs and slanted roofs.
 Outliers such as points that fall on chimneys will be filtered out.
-As addtional information, we also provide the 75-percentile.
+As additonal information, we also provide the 75-percentile.

 In the current noise simulation practice each building, regardless of its roof shape, is modelled with a single height level.
 The resulting block-shaped building representation is called *LoD1.0*.
 Modelling a building with only a single height can lead to large errors in the modelled height in case the building in reality consists of different parts that each have a very different height.
 Therefore, we have investigated how to automatically create building models in which multiple height levels are possible, i.e. using the *LoD1.3* representation.